 Is Osage Orange Fruit Worthless?Most foraging animals pass by an Osage orange, with exceptions being the squirrel and the deer, which eat its tiny seeds.
 Is there something useful in its chemistry?
 The fruit does contain two isoflavones, namely osajin and pomiferin.
 Of the two, only pomiferin is classified a strong anti-oxidant.
 Research has indicated the two organic compounds are not well-suited as insect repellents.
 They are now under investigation for determining whether they have a role in impacting cancer cells.
 Other medical applications are being investigated, as well.

 Is the Tree Useful?Historically, the thorns and structure of Maclura pomifera made them ideal for impenetrable hedges.
 The trees themselves are not particularly beautiful and their fruit makes them “messy” for ornamental purposes.
-The combination of somewhat useless fruit and an unattractive appearance forces us to consider the usefulness of the wood of the Osage orange.
+The combination of seemingly near useless fruit and an unattractive appearance suggests we turn our attention to the wood of the Osage orange.

 What of the Wood?Osage orange wood is nothing short of spectacular.
 It is beautiful.
 But its beauty is surpassed by its practicality, since it is also the wood highest in BTU level, beating out even black locust.
 Yes, the Osage orange tree makes the very best firewood. but there is more.

 The following YouTube video, Making a Golf Club Out of Osage Orange demonstrates both its beauty and the versatility.

 Here is another video, by Clay Hayes, showing the harvesting of Osage wood and its processing for the manufacture of bows.

 Clay provides additional videos demonstrating the manufacture of the bows themselves.

 - Ohio State University: Tree of the Week: Osage Orange [excellent images]